NuLink-network/docs/product/staker/staking_reward.md

    Further below, there are three boxes displaying:

-   * `Total Staking Nodes Count`: This reveals the total number of staking nodes in the displayed epoch.
+   * `Total Staking Nodes Count`: This reveals the total number of stakers in the displayed epoch.
-   * `Current Epoch`: It indicates the epoch use selected.
+   * `Current Epoch`: It indicates the user selected epoch number.
    * `Total Epoch`: It represents the total count of all epochs.

 ![Total Staking](../../miscellaneous/img/dashboard/stakingTotal.png)